launchdarkly/api-client-dotnet/docs/UsersApi.md

             var q = q_example;  // string | Search query. (optional)
             var limit = 56;  // int? | Pagination limit. (optional)
             var offset = 56;  // int? | Specifies the first item to return in the collection. (optional) var after = 789;  // long? | A timestamp filter, expressed as a Unix epoch time in milliseconds.
-All entries returned will have occured after this timestamp. (optional)
+All entries returned will have occurred after this timestamp. (optional)

             try
             {